remerge/go-tools/README.md

 # go-tools

-Tools contains small utility subpackages which are to small to get their own repository.
-Please only add place small common function to this repository.
+go-tools contains utility subpackages which are too small for a dedicated repository.
+Please avoid anything that requires lots of dependencies or is complex.